therealhieu/resume/templates/typst-cv-miku-modified/hieu.typ

     - Engaged directly in Data Platform to do ETL, data validation and monitoring.
     - Developed an ingestion API in Rust for mobile apps and watch apps to send data to Kafka.
 Some Rust crates used: actix-web, kafka-rust.
     - Was a core member to rebuild Python-based Data Platform in Rust.
 Performance was improved by 10x in production.
 Typical Rust crates used: arrow2, polars, duckdb-rs, tokio, tower, pyo3.
-    - Technologies: Kafka, S3, Redshift, BigQuery, Airflow, Spark, Great Expectations, Grafana
+    - Technologies: Kafka, S3, Redshift, BigQuery, Airflow, Great Expectations, Grafana
     Analytics:
     - Worked closely with Product team to define app tracking events and build dashboards.
     - Technologies: Data Studio, BigQuery, Redshift, Athena.